Joensuu: Languages

+At least 40 different languages are spoken in Joensuu.
+The most commonly spoken foreign languages are Russian (3.4%), Ukrainian (0.6%), Arabic (0.4%) and English (0.4%).

+Immigration

+As of 2024, there were 6,814 persons with a foreign background living in Joensuu, or 9% of the population.
+The number of residents who were born abroad was 6,6626, or 8% of the population.
+The number of persons with foreign citizenship living in Joensuu was 4,911.
+Most foreign-born citizens came from the former Soviet Union, Russia, Ukraine, Sweden and Bangladesh.

+The relative share of immigrants in Joensuu's population is below to the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 62.8% of the population of Joensuu.
+Other religious groups accounted for 6.2% of the population.
+31.0% of the population had no religious affiliation.

 Economy

 Joensuu is a growing provincial center with a service-oriented business life.
 The concentration of information and communication technology companies has taken place in the premises offered by the Joensuu Science Park.
 Major industrial companies include lock manufacturer Abloy Oy and forest machine manufacturer John Deere.
 Research and product development in Joensuu is held at the university, science park, METLA and a few companies in areas such as color research and diffractive optics.
 The companies that paid the most corporate tax in 2015 were Broman Group Oy, which sells car spare parts and accessories, the key company Assa Abloy Oy, the North Karelia Cooperative, E. Hartikainen Oy, which operates in the construction and car business areas, and Autokiinteistöt Laakkonen Oy.

 The unemployment rate in Joensuu on December 31, 2018 was 14.7%.
 Largest employers in 2006: City of Joensuu (4,409 employees), North Karelia Hospital District Consortium (2,220), University of Joensuu (1,244), Abloy Oy (800), North Karelia Education Consortium (537), Pohjois-Karjalan Osuuskauppa or PKO (512), VR companies (430), Pohjois-Karjalan Kirjapaino Oyj or PunaMusta Media (317) and Schauman Wood Oy (292).
 In the 2010s, the Palkeet Agency and the Finnish Defense Forces Service Center were established in Joensuu.

 There are four shopping centers in Joensuu: Iso Myy, Metropol, Plaza Centrum and one department store belonging to the Sokos chain.